readium/architecture/streamer/parser/metadata.md

 Parse the carrying element as a [localized string](#localized-strings) to compute a language map for the contributor’s name.

-Finally, the string used to sort the name of the contributor is the value of the `opf:file-as` attribute of this element.
+Finally, the string used to sort the name of the contributor is provided by the value of the `opf:file-as` attribute of this element.

 ### EPUB 3.x

 The following mapping should be used to determine to key of the contributor’s object:

 | element                      | role                     | key         |
 |------------------------------|--------------------------|-------------|